-The keys do not contain batteries.
-Do not try to take them apart.
-Some models also come with two remote transmitters; see page 67 for an explanation of their operation.
 The immobilizer system protects your vehicle from theft.
 If an improperly-coded key (or other device) is used, the engine will not start.

-When you turn the ignition switch to ON (II), the immobilizer system indicator should come on for a few seconds, then go out.
+When you turn the ignition switch to the ON (II) position, the immobilizer system indicator should come on for a few seconds, then go off.
 If the indicator starts to blink, it means the system does not recognize the coding of the key.
-Turn the ignition switch to LOCK (0), remove the key, reinsert it, and turn the switch to ON (II) again.
+Turn the ignition switch to the LOCK (0) position, remove the key, reinsert it, and turn the ignition switch to the ON (II) position again.

 The system may not recognize your key's coding if another immobilizer key or other metal object (i.e. key fob) is near the ignition switch when you insert the key.

 If the system repeatedly does not recognize the coding of your key, contact your dealer.

 Do not attempt to alter this system or add other devices to it.
-Electrical problems could result that may make your vehicle undriveable.
+Electrical problems could result that may make your vehicle undrivable.

 If you have lost your key and cannot start your engine, contact your dealer.

 As required by the FCC: This device complies with Part 15 of the FCC rules.
 Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.